 Marius Florea Vizante,

-An enigmatic Mayor of a deserted village somewhere in Romania commissions a small film crew specialised in unexplained paranormal phenomena to make a brief documentary on his village, just before the upcoming elections.
-As a result, the crew will soon witness strange sightings of women dressed in black lurking in the ruins and eerie apparitions of a woman in white that will send shivers down their spines.
-What grievous event deserted this once peaceful and colourful village, moreover, did it have something to do with Stalin's death?
-But above all, is the Mayor hiding something?Written by
+The enigmatic mayor of a deserted village somewhere in Romania commissions a small film crew specialised in unexplained paranormal phenomena to make a brief documentary on his village, just before the upcoming elections.
+Pretty soon, their hopes will be fulfilled, as the crew witness strange sightings of women dressed in black lurking in the ruins, and eerie apparitions of a creepy woman in white that send shivers down the spine.
+What grievous event deserted this once-peaceful and colourful village; moreover, did it have something to do with Stalin's death?
+But, above all, is the mayor hiding something?Written by

 Was this review helpful to you?